vricop/Nextflix-Clone/README.md

 # Netflix Clone

-A Nextflix clone for education purposes.
-This is a side project for building a Netflix clone where I can apply all the knowledge that I've been learning throughtout this last year (2021-2022) as a React Front-end Developer. **It's still a work in progress and it's not finished yet, it's in the early development stage at this time**.
+This is a side project for building a Netflix clone just for fun. **It's still a work in progress and it's not finished yet**.

 ## Stack